Sausage and Cheese Stuffed Crêpes

-The best, mouth-watering, from ordinary products!
-Pancakes with sausage and cheese are a hearty and delicious breakfast for the whole family.
-And if you cut them into several pieces across, you will get a bright original snack for any festive table.
+The best, most appetizing crêpes — made from everyday ingredients!
+These sausage and cheese crêpes are a hearty, delicious breakfast for the whole family.
+And if you slice the rolls crosswise into a few pieces, you've got a bright, original appetizer for any party table.

 RopotushkaAuthor avatar